|Available teaching periods||Delivery mode||Location|

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

 Participation in all laboratory classes is strongly recommended for this unit.
-You must participate in at least 75% of laboratories/tutorials and attempt all the assessment items to pass this unit.
+You must participate in at least 5 of the 7 laboratories/tutorials and attempt all the assessment items to pass this unit.

 Required IT skills